apache/apisix/docs/en/latest/getting-started.md

 }'
 ```

-We use `roundrobin` as the load balancing mechanism, and set `httpbin.org:80` as our Upstream service with an ID of `1`.
+We use `roundrobin` as the load balancing mechanism and set `httpbin.org:80` as our Upstream service with an ID of `1`.
 See [Admin API](./admin-api.md) for more information about the fields.

 <!--
 #